estineali/CS232-Operating-Systems/Assignment2/README.md

 		5. There needs to be error checking in the code (since system calls); read up on errno, perror(), and strerror()
 		4. Lastly the code needs to be in a tex file.
 Template will either be provided or we will be using the same one.
 		5. See Assignment document for more information
-		6. Fkin explore the tar for tar.gz command already so we can form a fkin tar.gz in time ffs
+		6. [See Below]Fkin explore the tar for tar.gz command already so we can form a fkin tar.gz in time ffs
 		7. Error Handling, readability, and absence of warnings is worth 10 points.
 DONT FUCK UP SHAHROM! (you too famma).

 **Compressing into tar.gz** :